For people experiencing winter Seasonal Affective Disorder, or SAD, the winter months can feel not so merry and bright.

 Be More Social

-Sometimes when you’re depressed, it’s very tempting to isolate yourself.
+Sometimes when you’re depressed, it’s easy to isolate yourself.
 But rather than staying home, excessively sleeping, or watching endless hours of TV, connect with the people that make you happy.
 Your loved ones could offer some support in this time of need, or just provide a way of escape, when you just don’t want to focus on your sadness.
+If you can’t get out, consider connecting virtually.

 Quality Me Time